3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Method

-To enforce consistency constraints to the gaze head of our model, we analyse matrix $\mathbf{P}$ to scale $s$, rotation $\mathbf{R}$ and translation $\mathbf{t}$ components and employ $\mathbf{R}$ in the following loss:

-where $\mathbf{g}_1$ and $\mathbf{g}_2$ are the model outputs for input images $\mathbf{I}_1$ and $\mathbf{I}_2$ respectively.
-We combine losses \cref{eq:pair_vert_loss}, and \cref{eq:pair_gaze_loss} in a single loss function to enforce multi-view consistency in mesh regression and direct gaze estimation, between model outputs coming from pairs of input images.
+where $\mathbf{g}_1$ and $\mathbf{g}_2$ are the normalized model outputs for input images $\mathbf{I}_1$ and $\mathbf{I}_2$ respectively.
+We combine losses of \cref{eq:pair_vert_loss,eq:pair_gaze_loss} in a single loss function to enforce multi-view consistency in mesh and gaze vector regression, between model outputs coming from pairs of input images.
 The combined loss is written as: